 Read.
 If you used to read for pleasure but haven’t been prioritizing it lately, set a Goodreads goal for yourself and start by reading one hour a day until it feels natural again.

 Give.
-Whether it’s material goods you don’t need anymore or your time to a charity, friend or help-line.
+Whether it’s material goods you don’t need anymore or your time to an organization, friend or help-line.
 Give without any expectations and you’ll be shocked how good you can feel.

 Go for a walk.
-If walking to and from work or school is already part of your day, take a different route.
+If walking somewhere is already part of your day, take a different route.
 Shockingly, this simple act is enough to stimulate your brain and inspire new thoughts.

 Drink water.
 You’ve heard this a million times, but so few of us actually do it.
 Go do it now.
 Right now.
 We’ll wait.